 - Sole proprietors, independent contractors, gig economy workers, and self-employed individuals

-If an employer maintains payroll for eight weeks, loan expenses related to payroll (up to $100,000 per employee), mortgage interest, rent, and utilities can be forgiven.
+Loan expenses related to payroll (up to $100,000 per employee), mortgage interest, rent, and utilities can be entirely forgiven as a non-taxable grant.
 How much can be forgiven will depend on whether you keep all of your employees during the covered period of the loan.

 We have a full rundown of the Paycheck Protection Program and the loan forgiveness options available.